Hingham Asset & Debt Division Attorneys

 If you decide to mediate your divorce, you will have the opportunity to sit down and discuss your existing property, assets, and debt and come to decisions which illustrate an equitable split.
 In the case that you go through litigation, the judge will decide on splitting marital property and debts.

-Contact the firm today if you are interested in setting up a case consultation with our property division attorney in Hingham or Newton.
+Schedule a consultation today if you are interested in setting up a case consultation with our asset and debt division attorney in Hingham or Newton.

 What Is Considered Marital Property in Massachusetts?